Keruspe/blog/posts/2012-12-13-knowing-your-system---part-4---falling-in-love-with-paludis.md

 Last thing, The way I update my system is:

     cave sync
-    cave resolve world -c -km -Km
+    cave resolve world -c -km -Km -Cs

-It sync repositories with upstream to get latest versions of the packages, and then resolve `world` which is the set containing all the packages you have installed, with a complete dependency tree, as deep as it can, with `-c` aka `--complete`  and reinstalling all packages for which metadata have changed because of `-km -Km` aka `--keep if-same-metadata --keep-targets if-same-metadata`.
-I then re run this last command with `-x` aka `--execute` to apply the available updates.
+It syncs repositories with upstream to get latest versions of the packages, and then resolve `world` which is the set containing all the packages you have installed, with a complete dependency tree, as deep as it can, with `-c` aka `--complete`  and reinstalling all packages for which metadata have changed because of `-km -Km` aka `--keep if-same-metadata --keep-targets if-same-metadata`.
+If a failure occurs, it continues to build the rest while the dependencies still are satisfied thanks to `-Cs` aka `--continue-on-failure if-satisfied`.
+I then run this last command again with `-x` aka `--execute` to apply the available updates.